Karpos: Mythology

 Carpus's only myth is related in the Dionysiaca, a fifth-century epic by Nonnus.
 Carpus fell in love with another youth, Calamus, who was the son of a river-god Meander.
 However, while the two were competing in a swimming contest, the wind drove a wave into Carpus's face and he drowned.
 In his grief, Calamus allowed himself to also drown.
-He was then transformed into a water reed, whose rustling in the wind was interpreted as a sigh of lamentation, while Carpus became 'the fruit of the earth' (possibly a potato).
+He was then transformed into a water reed, whose rustling in the wind was interpreted as a sigh of lamentation, while Carpus became "the fruit of the earth".
 Servius writes that Calamus blamed his father for Carpus's death, so he ran away and prayed to Zeus, who responded by transforming both of them.
 When rustled in the wind, those reeds would always give out a sound of lamentation.

 Symbolism

 It has been suggested that Carpus is actually supposed to be the son of Chloris/Flora, the flower goddess that Zephyrus abducted and made his wife, instead of some Hora.

-In more recent times, some scholars misread the words of Servius and Nonnus, thus a misinerpretation arose about the story of drowning with Calamus rather being about Carpo, the Season goddess, instead of the male youth Carpus.
+In more recent times, some scholars misread the words of Servius and Nonnus, thus a misinterpretation arose about the story of drowning with Calamus rather being about Carpo, the Season goddess, instead of the male youth Carpus.